 The Magnus Effect

 Named after the physicist is also the famous ‘Magnus effect‘ or sometimes called the Magnus force.
 He experimentally investigated the effect, it is responsible for the “curve” of a served tennis ball or a driven golf ball and affects the trajectory of a spinning artillery shell.

 “A spinning object moving through a fluid departs from its straight path because of pressure differences that develop in the fluid as a result of velocity changes induced by the spinning body.
 The Magnus effect is a particular manifestation of Bernoulli’s theorem: fluid pressure decreases at points where the speed of the fluid increases.
 In the case of a ball spinning through the air, the turning ball drags some of the air around with it.
 Viewed from the position of the ball, the air is rushing by on all sides.
 The drag of the side of the ball turning into the air retards the airflow, whereas on the other side the drag speeds up the airflow.
 Greater pressure on the side where the airflow is slowed down forces the ball in the direction of the low-pressure region on the opposite side, where a relative increase in airflow occurs.“

 Next to these studies, Heinrich Gustav Magnus was also active in the introduction of a uniform metric system of weights and measures into Germany.
+He built a maximum thermometer (geothermometer) to measure the heat inside the earth (e.g. in boreholes and mines).
+In 1861/1862 he held the office of rector of the university.
+After Humboldt’s death, Magnus initiated the establishment of the Humboldt Foundation, whose financial resources he secured.
 Heinrich Gustav Magnus passed away on April 4, 1870, at age 67.